JaseungKu/Klayout-JK/README.md

-## Useful python macros in Klayout for drawing superconducting circuits
+## Useful python macros in Klayout for superconducting qubit circuits

 Here I keep python codes and macros for Klayout that I used in designing a photomask layout.
 The general design rule in creating a mask using Klayout is decribed in *chip_design_run.odt*.
 Below, I explain how to use macros.